The Battle of Manzikert: The Beginning of the End

 Opening Scene - August 26, 1071

-The summer sun beat down mercilessly on the vast plain of Manzikert in eastern Anatolia.
-Emperor Romanos IV Diogenes sat astride his horse, surveying the massive Byzantine army spread before him – nearly 40,000 men strong, their armor glinting in the harsh light.
+The summer sun beat down on the plain of Manzikert in eastern Anatolia.
+Emperor Romanos IV Diogenes sat astride his horse, surveying a Byzantine army nearly 40,000 strong, their armor catching the harsh light.
 The elite Varangian Guard, Norse and Anglo-Saxon warriors who served as the emperor's personal bodyguard, stood ready with their distinctive two-handed axes.
-Mercenary units from the Franks, Normans, and Pechenegs waited alongside native Byzantine troops, while Armenian infantry filled out the ranks.
+Mercenary Franks and Normans waited alongside native Byzantine troops, with Pecheneg cavalry and Armenian infantry filling out the ranks.

 Across the dusty plain, the Seljuk Turkish forces under Sultan Alp Arslan had taken position.
-Their mounted archers – the deadly horse warriors who had already conquered Persia – moved in their characteristic fluid formations.
+Their mounted archers, the deadly horse warriors who had already conquered Persia, moved in fluid formations.
 The sultan himself had dyed his white clothes black and perfumed himself with musk, declaring to his men that this would either be his moment of triumph or his tomb.

 Historical Context